google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/social-sites.markdown

 {{ 'try_sample' | localize_string }}
 {% endlink_sample_button %}

-By assigning Twitter id as content of twitter:site, Twitter embeds it to the shared post so people can easily engage with the page owner.
+By assigning the Twitter id to the value of twitter:site, Twitter embeds this information in the shared post so that people can easily engage with the page owner.

 <img src="imgs/twitter-card.png" srcset="imgs/twitter-card.png 1x, imgs/twitter-card-2x.png 2x" />